TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - [x] Add chain and network/chainid to meta data
   - [x] We need to fix the install files.
 XDG is present, but does it work?
   - [x] Make sure blockScrape.toml is in the correct location after install
+  - [x] Block Scraper
+  - [x] The function init Config() in blaze needs attention vis-a-vi paths (we should be able to use the chifra paths directly)
+  - [x] Blaze has command line options to explicitly take the paths
+  - [x] We should be able to remove the 'requires' options (tracing, parity -- balances already removed) in blockScrape.toml
+  - [x] `chifra explore` needs to be per chain

 ### Docs